shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Use a ![icon][power_nut] Power Nut and start going back.

 In the room where Otenko summons a solar circle, take the ↙️ path.
-Push the wooden block on the weight switch, then go through the ↖️ path.
+Push the wooden block on the weight switch, then go up the stairs (↗️).

+- Talk to Snake.
+- Buy a ![icon][redshroom]
+Redshroom.

+Go back and take the ↖️ path.
-Push the iron block and take the ↙️ path.
+Then push the iron block and take the ↙️ path.

 Once you get past the room where you fought the Armor (brown door), take the ↖️ path and keep going towards the entrance of the dungeon (the other path is for a sidequest and takes longer to go through because of puzzles).